adamedx/autographps-sdk/ROADMAP.md

 ## To-do items -- prioritized

+* Remove use of New-GraphConnection from within static methods and replace with internal version that is still mockable.
 * Restore Connect-Graph from Connect-GraphApi
 * Make public client apps aad only by default for multi-tenant apps
 * Make set-graphapplicationconsent idempotent (read grants / roles first, only add those that don't exist)